MISJustice-Alliance/ArLink/README.md

 A: Carrier tracking provides real-time status.
 If lost/undeliverable, you have PostGrid + carrier records.
 Full lifecycle is auditable on Arweave.

 **Q: Can a recipient verify the document is authentic?**
 A: Yes.
-Scan the QR code → links to Arweave + Witnet data.
+Scan the QR code → links to Arweave + Chainlink data.
 No software needed—just a smartphone QR reader and web browser.

 **Q: Does PostGrid see the documents?**
 A: PostGrid sees the print-ready PDF only.
 No access to your private data.
 Mailing address is provided by you; OCR is client-side.